How Trump, Mnuchin and DeJoy edged the Postal Service into a crisis

 Dimondstein met with DeJoy in his office for an hour in the last week in July.

 “We voiced our vehement opposition to the cuts,” the union leader recalled.
 “Did he listen to me?
 He didn’t throw me out of his office.”
-After the meeting, “Our fundamental concerns had not changed,” he added.
+After the meeting, “our fundamental concerns had not changed,” he added.

 Partenheimer, the Postal Service spokesman, referred inquiries to a new fact sheet that says the agency’s inspector general will soon release an audit showing that more than 4,000 postal workers received more overtime in 2019 than their base salary, a 400 percent jump from fiscal 2014.